dralmostright/postgresql-reop/7.backup-restore/b.file-system-bkp/README.md

 * This backup can be used for PITR or Streaming Replication
 * pg_basebackup makes a binary copy of the database cluster files
 * System is automatically put in and out of backup mode.

+#### Steps require to take Base Backup:
+* Modify pg_hba.conf so that the database is accessilbe
+* Database must be in contineous archive mode and bew two parameters should also be set:
+	- max_wal_senders = 3
+	- wal_keep_size=512